 Métro: Gare de Lyon (lines 1 + 14), Quai de la Rapée (line5)

-Exploring the triangular area of La Cité Florale, you will be immediately captivated by the stunning blooms paired with street names like rue des Glycines (wisteria) and rue des Volubilis (morning glory).
-These floral Paris streets are filled with artdeco-style homes covered in cascades of ivy, vines and wisteria.
+Exploring the triangular area of La Cité Florale, you will be immediately captivated by the stunning blooms paired with delightful Paris street names like rue des Glycines (wisteria) and rue des Volubilis (morning glory).
+These prettiest streets in Paris are filled with art deco-style homes covered in cascades of ivy, vines and wisteria.
 Wander these little streets of Paris and embrace the riot of colour and scent.

 Paris Streets, Getting To rue des Glycines: